CanonicalLtd/maas-docs/en/nodes-add.md

 daemon.
 The latter is achieved via group membership, typically the `libvirtd` group.

-!!!
-Note:
-    You may need to (temporarily) configure sshd on the KVM host to honour password authentication for the `ssh-copy-id` command to succeed.
+> ⓘ You may need to (temporarily) configure sshd on the KVM host to honour password authentication for the `ssh-copy-id` command to succeed.

 Still as user 'maas', test connecting to the KVM host with virsh: